Kirti Chandra Borbarua: Lota Kota Ron

 During the reign of Swargadeo Rajeswar Singha an expedition was sent under the leadership of Haranath Phukan to free Manipur from the hand of Burmese.
 But the soldiers lost their path in the jungle.
 Naga also killed many soldiers.
 There was starvation among them.
 Fever also killed many warriors.
 At last Harnath Phukan decided to retreat from the jungle.
-Harnath Phukan informed all of these to Keertichandra Borbarua.
-Keertichandra told Swargadeo Rajeswar Singha about the matter.
-Rajeswar Singha decided to send another expedition under the leadership of Keertichandra Borbarua to Manipur.
+Harnath Phukan informed all of these to Kirtichandra Borbarua.
+Kirtichandra told Swargadeo Rajeswar Singha about the matter.
+Rajeswar Singha decided to send another expedition under the leadership of Kirtichandra Borbarua to Manipur.

 Role in the marriage of Kuranganayani

-When Keertichandra Barbarua reached Roha the Burmese decided to retreat from Manipur.
+When Kirtichandra Barbarua reached Roha the Burmese decided to retreat from Manipur.
 So the king of Manipur decided to give his daughter Kuranganayani to Rajeswar Singha as a sign of friendship.
-Keertichandra Borbarua told the king that the King of Manipur had a daughter whose name is Kuranganayani.
+Kirtichandra Borbarua told the king that the King of Manipur had a daughter whose name is Kuranganayani.
 The king of Manipur was the descendant of Babrubahan.
 So there was no doubt that he was Kshatriya for which Swargadeo should marry the princess Kuranganayani.
 After hearing these Swargadeo Rajeswar Singha decided to marry Kuranganayani.
 In this marriage the family of Joy Singha was present.
 The marriage took place at the bank of river Sonai (present-day Cachar district of Assam).
 It was a Chaklang form of marriage.

 Burning of the Buranjis

-Keertichandra Borbarua was from the house of Bokotiyal.
-One of the ancestors of these house was engaged in the work of tailoring in the house of a Goriya for which the Bokotiyal was called the 'jolombota Goriya'.
-Disturbed by the influence of Keertichandra Borbarua in the royal court Numali Borgohain decided to write a Buranji humiliating Keertichandra for his low birth.
-After writing the Buranji Numali Borgohain named it "Chakaree Phetee'.
-Hearing these Keertichandra Borbarua brought his relative from Burma and proved that he was real Ahom.
-Keertichandra also decided to burn all the Buranjis where there were wrong.
-After taking permission of Rajeswar Singha Keertichandra burnt all the Buranjis where he found wrong.
-Keertichandra Borbarua also returned the Buranjis which he found true.
+Kirtichandra Borbarua was from the house of Bakatial.
+His grandfather (father of Rupchandra Barbarua) belonging to the Bakatial house was engaged in the work of tailoring in the house of a Musalman.
+Disturbed by the influence of Kirtichandra Borbarua in the royal court Numali Borgohain decided to write a Buranji humiliating Kirtichandra for his low birth.
+After writing the Buranji Numali Borgohain named it Chakari Pheti.

+According to Kasinath Tamuli Phukan's Assam Buranji, after learning that the Chakari-pheti Buranji described his Bakatial family as Jalambata, Kirtichandra brought some people from Burma claiming to be his relatives (as a member of the Bakatial Ahom clan) and thus assured the king that he was an Ahom.
+Kirtichandra then decided to burn all the Buranjis which he believed were inaccurate.
+After taking permission of Rajeswar Singha, Kirtichandra burnt all the Buranjis which he found to be incorrect, and kept the Buranjis which he agreed with.

+Historian Yasmin Saikia places the episode within a broader process of social mobility in the Ahom kingdom.
+She argues that Ahom status could be acquired through service and royal favour and that, after attaining such status, some newly elevated families constructed prestigious genealogies and sought to represent their position as hereditary.
+Saikia cites Kirtichandra as an example, arguing that his attempt to have unfavourable Buranjis destroyed was intended to suppress accounts of his family's humble background and legitimise his elevated status and ancestry.